all-in-one-of/snippets/DOP Flip.md

 `Density`
 `Divergence` - However, you may want to adjust the particle spacing.
 Doing this with forces is difficult because the volume projection will undo your forces.
-`Air Incompressibility - Enforce !
+`Air Incompressibility` - Enforce !
 By default, the air volume is not simulated and is treated entirely as a void.

-(0 plynne - 7000 guma)
--timestep = podziel czas na czesci
-- substep - dodaj stepy w framie
+vorticity:
+- preservation rate (how much vorticity should rename of end of second) (decay value) retain sworling motion.

+**Distribution:**
+- for net renders

 ## Collisions